Last updated: Jan-03-2023

 You may also find our Glossary helpful to understand Cloudinary-specific terminology.

 To perform the steps in this quick start, you'll need:

-- A Cloudinary Programmable Media account.
+- A Cloudinary account.
 If you don't have one yet, you can quickly register for free.

-- Your account credentials.
-You can find your credentials in the Dashboard page of your Cloudinary console.
+- Your product environment credentials.
+You can find your credentials in the Dashboard page of your Cloudinary Console.

-- A working PHP environment with a supported version of PHP.
+- A working PHP development environment with a supported version of PHP.